paladyne-io/learn_quasar/README.md

 It is targeted at beginners who want to develop an app or interactive website.

 Features of interest.
 * Dark mode (Try it in app preferences.
-Rrticle to come soon)
+Article to come soon)
 * Sending emails with emailjs
 https://learn-quasar-p764s.ondigitalocean.app/#/sendemail